 22.3.
-The originator or the sponsor shall, before the pricing of the securitisation prior to notification under Article 27(1), make available to potential investors a liability cash flow model which precisely represents the contractual relationship between the underlying exposures and the payments flowing between the originator, sponsor, investors, other third parties and the SSPE, and shall, after pricing, make that model available to investors on an ongoing basis and to potential investors upon request.
+The originator or the sponsor shall, before the pricing of the securitisation, make available to potential investors a liability cash flow model which precisely represents the contractual relationship between the underlying exposures and the payments flowing between the originator, sponsor, investors, other third parties and the SSPE, and shall, after pricing, make that model available to investors on an ongoing basis and to potential investors upon request.

-70. And shall, after pricing, make that model available to investors on an ongoing basis and to potential investors upon request.
+70. and shall, after pricing, make that model available to investors on an ongoing basis and to potential investors upon request.